-- Members of the public on the complaint handling services provided by the Office as well as links to other complaint bodies for issues outside the Ombudsman's jurisdiction; - Public authorities on decision making, complaint handling and conducting investigations; - Children and young people as well as information for non-government organisations and government agencies that assist children and young people, including downloadable print material tailored for children and young people.
-The youth pages can be accessed at www.ombudsman.wa.gov.au/youth;
+- Members of the public on the complaint handling services provided by the Office as well as links to other complaint bodies for issues outside the Ombudsman's jurisdiction; - Public authorities on decision making, complaint handling and conducting investigations; - Organisations that work with children on the Reportable Conduct Scheme;

-- Access to the Ombudsman's reports such as A report on the steps taken to give effect to the recommendations arising from Preventing suicide by children and young people 2020 and An investigation into the Office of the Public Advocate's role in notifying the families of Mrs Joyce Savage, Mr Robert Ayling and Mr Kenneth Hartley of the deaths of Mrs Savage, Mr Ayling and Mr Hartley; - The latest news on events and collaborative initiatives such as the Regional Awareness and Accessibility Program; and - Links to other key functions undertaken by the Office such as the Energy and Water Ombudsman website and other related bodies including other Ombudsmen and other Western Australian accountability agencies.
+- Children and young people as well as information for non-government organisations and government agencies that assist children and young people, including downloadable print material tailored for children and young people.
+The youth pages can be accessed at www.ombudsman.wa.gov.au/youth; - Access to the Ombudsman's reports such as Investigation into family and domestic violence and suicide, A report on giving effect to the recommendations arising from the Investigation into the handling of complaints by the Legal Services and Complaints Committee and A report on giving effect to the recommendations arising from An investigation into the Office of the Public Advocate's role in notifying the families of Mrs Joyce Savage, Mr Robert Ayling and Mr Kenneth Hartley of the deaths of Mrs Savage, Mr Ayling and Mr Hartley; - The latest news about events and collaborative initiatives such as the Regional Awareness and Accessibility Program; and - Links to other key functions undertaken by the Office such as the Energy and Water Ombudsman website and other related bodies including other Ombudsmen and other Western Australian accountability agencies.

 The website continues to be a valuable resource for the community and public sector as shown by the increased use of the website this year.
-In 2021-22:
+In 2022-23:

-- The total number of visits to the website was 103,579: - The top two most visited pages (besides the homepage and the Contact Us page) on the site were Making a complaint and What you can complain about, and - The Office's Effective Handling of Complaints Made to Your Organisation Guidelines and Procedural Fairness Guidelines were the two most viewed documents.
+- The total number of visits to the website was 106,863; - The top two most visited pages (besides the homepage and the Contact Us page) on the site were How to make a complaint and What you can complain about; and - The Office's Effective Handling of Complaints Made to Your Organisation Guidelines and Procedural Fairness Guidelines were the two most viewed documents.